feedbin/feedbin-api/README.md

 This is the official documentation for the Feedbin REST-style API.

-V1 of the api has been deprecated, but the [documentation can still be accessed](v1/README.md).
+V1 of the api has been deprecated.

 API Objects
 -----------